 - 1. First pass.
 Sit uninterrupted for (maximum) 1 hour and answer the questions below.
 Pretend this is a quiz and do not access outside help (e.g. the internet or a friend).
 Feel free to skip any questions you do not know how to answer. - 2.
-Refelection.
-Once you've finished, write a short (1-3 sentence) refelection on your first pass.
+Reflection.
+Once you've finished, write a short (1-3 sentence) reflection on your first pass.
 Which concepts do you feel comfortable on?
 Which concepts do you need to review more?
 Can you identify the underlying principle that can help you answer the question?
-Feel free to access other resources during the reflection. - 3.
+We highly recommend reading the "Eisenstein.
+Appendix A: Probability" from the course reading packet. - 3.
 Second pass.
 In your second pass through questions you didn't understand, try to answer the question again, this time with access to resources.